 - Validate API – Validate API response values against elements in the UI.

-- Validate pixels (element, viewport, document) – Validate visual details down to the pixel level.
+- Visual validation (element, viewport, full-page) – Validate visual details down to the pixel level.

 - Add network validation – Validate that network requests were executed as expected.